 The methods used in gathering the data in the current report were the same as those used for the initial environmental assessment (Theil & Tanner 2009) to ensure comparability, consistency and commensurability with past (e.g. EIS surveys) and future work (e.g. ongoing monitoring).
-The full complement of surveys will involve seasonal surveys (autumn, winter, spring, summer) throughout 2009.
-Data presented here are for the autumn surveys, with a brief description of methods below.
+The full complement of surveys will involve surveys throughout 2009 - 2011.
+Data for 2009 are presented in Russell and Connell (2010), with data presented here are for the surveys in April - May 2011.

-Surveys of benthic algae, invertebrates and fish were done at two shallow subtidal reefs adjacent to the Port Stanvac desalinisation plant discharge, as well as on each of 5 reference reefs (Hallet Cove, Marino Rocks, Noarlunga, Horseshoe and Moana reefs).
-Two sites were surveyed at each of Noarlunga, Horseshoe and Moana reefs, with one site at each of Hallet Cove, Marino Rocks and the two Port Stanvac sites (Figure 1, Table 1).
+Surveys of benthic algae, invertebrates and fish were done at two shallow subtidal reefs adjacent to the Port Stanvac desalinisation plant discharge, as well as on each of 4 reference sites (Hallet Cove, Noarlunga, Horseshoe and Moana reefs); two reefs were surveyed at each site (Figure 1, Table 1), with two transects at each of the reefs (20 transects in total).
 Surveys were conducted using the Reef Health survey protocols (Turner et al. 2007, Appendix A & B).
 Each site consisted of a pair of transects that were surveyed for macroalgae, benthic invertebrates, mobile invertebrates and fish.
-Along each transect, mobile fish were first enumerated by a SCUBA diver ( $50 \times 5$ m belt transect).
-Benthic invertebrates were then counted by this same diver returning along the transect ( $50 \times 1$ m belt transect).
+Along each transect, mobile fish were first enumerated by a SCUBA diver (50×5 m belt transect).
+Benthic invertebrates were then counted by this same diver returning along the transect (50×1 m belt transect).
 Both fish and invertebrates were identified to the lowest taxonomic resolution possible.
-Meanwhile, another diver identified the percentage cover of different types of algae along a 20 m transect using the line intercept transect method (LIT) and collected specimens of all algae to be identified to species (samples currently at the SA Herbarium).
+Meanwhile, another diver identified the percentage cover of different types of algae along a 20 m transect using the line intercept transect method (LIT) and collected specimens of all algae to be identified to species.